JahsiasWhite/ZooTycoonCompleteCollection-CheatMenu/README.md

-# Zoo Tycoon cheat menu
+# Zoo Tycoon Cheat Menu

 Simple cheat menu for [Zoo Tycoo Complete Collection (2003)](https://www.myabandonware.com/game/zoo-tycoon-complete-collection-dzx)

 ## Installing

-## Running the exe (No setup required)
+### Running the exe (No setup required)

-If you don't want to build the cheat menu yourself, you can just download and run the .exe
+If you don’t want to build the cheat menu yourself, just run one of the prebuilt .exe files included:

+- Recommended:

+  - `ZooTycoonCheatMenu.exe`</br>

+- Smaller alternative (requires .NET Runtime):

+  - `ZooTycoonCheatMenu_WONET.exe`</br>
+    (Much smaller file size, but .NET must already be installed)

-## Building the cheat menu
+### Building the cheat menu

 1. Clone this repository.
 2. Open the solution (`.sln`) or `Program.cs` in **Visual Studio**.